But since the lives of dogs and cats can be unpredictable, it’s important to be prepared for any unexpected costs – and give yourself peace of mind.

 - Treatment: Includes reasonable and customary examinations, consultations, hospitalisation, surgery, x-rays, medication, diagnostic tests, nursing and other care, as well as procedures provided by a vet that relieve or cure a disease, an accidental injury or illness.

 Typically, a standard policy includes two types of coverage: An accidental injury, and illness cover.
-Beyond that, you may be able to select pay extra to add benefits or optional extras.
+Beyond that, you may be able to select to pay extra to add benefits or optional extras.

 Accidental injury cover